cipto-hd/cipto-hd.github.io/content/posts/howto-change-the-hostname-of-existing-container.md

 sudo su
 ```

-, and press ENTER (current user must belongs to sudoers)
+, and press ENTER (current user must belongs to sudoers).

 Next, we check the status of docker service by running this command at terminal: